How Pinterest and Houzz Can Help Plan Your Remodel

 “It’s important to note that you don’t have to save only photos of entire kitchens that you like.
 That can be hard to find.” said Karen.
 “Also, you don’t want to just create one idea book that says kitchen.
 You’ll go back to look at it and get overwhelmed.”

 “Instead, I recommend that you organize your boards and idea books into topics,” added Karen.
 “For example, create individual Pinterest boards for cabinets, countertops, backsplash etc.… This will be helpful later on when you need to review and evaluate what you’ve saved.”

-While you might not be sure of your personal style, you’re Pinterest and Houzz saves can really be telling…
+While you might not be sure of your personal style, your Pinterest and Houzz saves can really be telling…

 “As a designer, I find it extremely helpful when a client shows me their Pinterest or Houzz pages,” said Karen.
 “Those pictures will help me find common threads for their design.”